stevereiner/alfresco-genai-semantic/README.md

-# Alfresco integration with Private Generative AI
+# Alfresco integration with Generative AI and spaCy nlp

 This project provides a collection of resources to enable the utilization of Private Generative AI in conjunction with Alfresco.
 Each service within the project is designed to operate locally, offering flexibility for usage in a development environment.